 For every sale where you did not collect GST or QST, you must keep proof that the purchaser is an Indian registered under the Indian Act, a band council, a tribal council or a band-empowered entity.

-When the purchase is made on a reserve by an Indian, the invoice must include the registration number from the person's Certificate of Indian Status.The Certificate may have been issued by any of the following:
+When the purchase is made on a reserve by an Indian, the invoice must include the registration number from the person's Certificate of Indian Status issued by Indigenous Services Canada.

 The band name and family number (commonly known as the “band number” or “treaty number”) are also acceptable.